harvesthill/reddit-wiki-archive/steroids/datbtrue.md

 Revision 2 [8/31/08]

 Restoring Growth Hormone
 "It has been argued that the age-dependent decline in sex steroid, Growth Hormone, and IGF-I production is nature’s way of protecting us from cancer and heart disease, but a far more likely scenario is that once we reach our reproductive capacity, nature begins programming us for death."- Roy G. Smith, Ph.D.
-Director, Huffington Center on Aging; Professor, Department of Molecular &amp;amp; Cellular Biology; former Vice President for Basic Research at Merck Research Laboratories, Merck &amp;amp; Co
+Director, Huffington Center on Aging; Professor, Department of Molecular & Cellular Biology; former Vice President for Basic Research at Merck Research Laboratories, Merck & Co
 Such programming begins as the second decade of life draws to a close, the negative consequences of which become more noticeable with each passing year.

 We begin to experience a steady decline in immune function.
 (1,2) Our bodies increase production of glucocorticoids (catabolic hormones) and cytokines (inflammatory) which negatively impact metabolism, bone density, strength, exercise tolerance, cognitive function, and mood.
 (3,4–8)

-The hormones of sex, dehydroepiandrosterone (DHEA), Growth Hormone (GH), and Insulin-like Growth Factor (IGF-1) are positively correlated with the health and well-being of the body in general and the specific functioning of metabolism, the cardiovascular system, the musculature skeletal system, cognitive function &amp;amp; the immune system.
+The hormones of sex, dehydroepiandrosterone (DHEA), Growth Hormone (GH), and Insulin-like Growth Factor (IGF-1) are positively correlated with the health and well-being of the body in general and the specific functioning of metabolism, the cardiovascular system, the musculature skeletal system, cognitive function & the immune system.
 However these hormonal levels naturally decline as we age and as a consequence those systems necessary to maintain optimal health decline as well.
 (1-4,9)

 "Hence, if we wish to maintain quality of life during aging we must oppose nature." - Roy G. Smith, Ph.D.

-A progressive decline in lean body mass, atrophy of its component organs &amp;amp; reduction in their function and increased deposition of adipose tissue mass characteristic of the aging human body result partially from the body's diminished secretion of growth hormone.
+A progressive decline in lean body mass, atrophy of its component organs & reduction in their function and increased deposition of adipose tissue mass characteristic of the aging human body result partially from the body's diminished secretion of growth hormone.
 (10-13) These negative changes resulting from growth hormone deficiency have been shown to be reversible by replacement doses of growth hormone.
 (14-21)

-Growth Hormone is a vital anabolic hormone whose positive stimulatory effects on protein synthesis (particularly in the liver, muscle, bone, cartlidge, spleen, kidney, skin, thymus, and red blood cells) and on lipolysis (the breakdown of fat stored in fat cells) contributes greatly to growth, repair &amp;amp; well-being.
+Growth Hormone is a vital anabolic hormone whose positive stimulatory effects on protein synthesis (particularly in the liver, muscle, bone, cartlidge, spleen, kidney, skin, thymus, and red blood cells) and on lipolysis (the breakdown of fat stored in fat cells) contributes greatly to growth, repair & well-being.
 (10)

 Growth Hormone (GH) secretion is primarily regulated by the release of two peptides, Growth Hormone-Releasing Hormone (GHRH) andSomatostatin.
 The hypothalamus region of the brain releases these hormones in response to signals from the central nervous system.
 GHRH once released makes its way to the receptors on the somatotrope cells of the pituitary gland below the brain where it stimulates Growth Hormone release.